Applied Mathematics

 • Complete an honors thesis that is approved by the faculty advisor and second reader(s) prior to the deadline in the students eighth (or final) semester.
 Deadlines and guidance about the honors thesis are described below.

-• Email a copy of their approved thesis to Student Affairs Manager Candida Hall (Candida_Hall@Brown.edu) in Applied Math for archival purposes prior to the deadline.
+• Email a copy of their approved thesis to Student Affairs Coordinator, Duncan Steeples (duncan_steeples@brown.edu) in Applied Math for archival purposes prior to the deadline.

 • Give an oral presentation of the honors thesis at an approved venue, usually the senior thesis day in Applied Mathematics.